ArseniiT/terraform-aws/README.md

-# AWS Terraform-AWS Project: EC2 with Apache-PHP, and MySQL
+# Terraform-AWS Project: EC2 with Apache-PHP, and MySQL

 This Terraform project creates two EC2 instances on AWS:
 1. **Apache - PHP Server**